Major Flooding In The Midwest Leaves 2 Dead, 2 Missing

 But the apparatus apparently didn't work so well against this flood: The water was reportedly 5 feet high inside one of the site's buildings.

 "It appears [the floodgates] were not very effective, because the sheer amount of water was much greater," Spc.
-Lisa Crawford, a spokesperson for the Guard, told the newspaper.
+Lisa Crawford, a spokeswoman for the Nebraska National Guard, told the newspaper.
 "This is the first time they've really been tested."